pack98/pack98.github.io/index.md

 Our Pack Committee's decision making is guided by three principles:
 1. When possible, do what is best for the Scouts.
-2. Don't punish boys for the mistakes of adults.
+2. Don't punish Scouts for the mistakes of adults.
 3. Financial transparency in all our efforts.

 ## Who can I contact with more questions?